-A Yankee Run Reset? – Northeast Ohio Golf
+A Yankee Run Rules Reset? – Northeast Ohio Golf

 The par-3s, long par-4s and all par-5 holes should have no more than 15 yards between each set of tees for the men.
 Tees should be set starting with the blues as far back as possible (unless the hole is intended to be driveable).
 Then set the white tees 15 yards closer to the hole, the gold tees another 15 yards in front of that (30 yards closer than the blues), and the red tees another 20-40 yards in front of the golds based on the length of hole.

-Follow these guidelines, and now the course plays fair for all.
+Follow these guidelines, and now any course plays fair for players of all ages and scramble teams of any age makeup.

-Look, even with this year’s new rules setup, Yankee Run provided a fun day for its 5-Man.
+Look, even with this year’s new rules setup, the Yankee Run 5-Man provided a fun day.
 The food at the Burger Bar was fantastic as always.
 The service in the clubhouse came with a smile.
 The weather cooperated as the afternoon storms skirted right around.
-And the golf course conditions were beautiful.
+The golf course conditions were beautiful.
+And the pace of play was phenomenal at 4 hours 20 mins.

 But the 2017 tee box rules gave too big of an advantage to teams filled with players 60+ years of age.
 And the setup didn’t recognize the inherent difference in length and strength between a 25-year-old pro and the 59-year-old amateur who had to play from the exact same tee box spot.